Eastern Michigan vs. Texas State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Texas State's games have gone over 61 points in only one opportunity this season.
+- Texas State's games have gone over 62 points in just one opportunity this season.

-- The two teams combine to score 53.7 points per game, 7.3 less than the total in this contest.
+- The two teams combine to average 53.7 points per game, 8.3 less than the total in this contest.

-- This contest's total is 6.0 points greater than the 55 these two squads combine to allow per game this season.
+- The 55 combined points per game that these two squads have allowed this season are 7.0 fewer than the 62 total in this contest.

-- The Eagles and their opponents score an average of 54.3 points per game, 6.7 fewer than Saturday's total.
+- The average total in Eagles games this season is 54.3, 7.7 points fewer than Saturday's over/under of 62 .

 Eastern Michigan Stats and Trends

+- The Eagles rack up 28.0 points per game, comparable to the 29.3 per contest the Bobcats allow.

-- Eastern Michigan is 0-1 against the spread and 2-0 overall this season when the team puts up more than 29.3 points.
+- When Eastern Michigan records more than 29.3 points, it is 0-1 against the spread and 2-0 overall.

-- This year, the Eagles have four turnovers, three fewer than the Bobcats have takeaways (7).
+- The Eagles have turned the ball over four times this season, three fewer than the Bobcats have forced (7).

 - Find the latest spread and moneyline odds for Eastern Michigan at SISportsbook.